Our Language Instructors

 Kaoru Minagawa

 Kaoru Minagawa was born and raised in Yokohama, Kanagawa Prefecture Japan.
 After graduating from Sophia University, she worked for the Japanese Airline Company ANA until she went to Moscow to study Russian at Moscow State University.
-She has lived in Russia, UK, New Zealand, and now America for 7 years.
+She has lived in Russia, UK, New Zealand, and now America for many years.
 She taught Japanese at Towson University and currently teaches at the Washington Japanese Language School in DC.

 Emiko Takai